brownan/backathon/README.md

 Additionally, these are the main design goals that are a priority for me:

-* Low runtime memory usage: memory usage doesn't depend on the size of the backup set
+* Low runtime memory usage: There are no in-memory data structures whose size depends on the size of the backup set or repository, so memory usage doesn't grow with the size of your backups.
-* Fast and efficient filesystem scans to discover changed files
+* Fast and efficient filesystem scans to discover changed files.
+Scans and backups where not much has changed are very cheap.
 * Decoupled scan and backup routines.
-This allows "continuous" style backups with e.g. inotify, where the scan routine runs more often or continuously, and the backup routine happens less often (e.g. 15 minutes).
+This allows the future implementation of "continuous" style backups with e.g. inotify, where the scan routine runs more often or continuously, and the backup routine happens less often (e.g.
+  15 minutes).
+* Write-only backups: the backup operation reads nothing from the repository, allowing more secure setups with write-only api keys to the storage provider.
+This sacrifices pruning and restores for better security against a compromised client.
+* The local cache uses SQLite which keeps memory low (cache data is on disk and not in memory) while still allowing fast, indexed access to cache data.
+  Operations like browsing backed up file manifests are quick and allow restores of select files or entire snapshots.
-* Fast and efficient pruning of old backups to recover space
+* Fast and efficient pruning of old backups to recover space by calculating garbage solely client side using the local cache database.
-* Fast and efficient local cache for browsing backed up file manifests, for easy restores of select files.
-* Targets any generic object storage service (I plan to target Backblaze B2)
+* Targets any generic object storage service (Currently supporting and optimized for Backblaze B2)
+* Optimize repository access: many transaction types in Backblaze B2 cost money.
+Backathon should do as much as it can locally using the cache database and avoid expensive repository operations where possible.
+Of course a complete disaster recovery still requires reading in the entire repository, but common operations should be cheap or entirely client-side.
-* Client side encryption (currently using libsodium)
+* Client side encryption using libsodium
 * Keep the code and architecture simple.
 Complexity is avoided except when absolutely necessary
-* Backup operations are "write only" to support more secure setups where clients have no read access to the storage backend.
-Prune operations similarly only require delete permission,  and don't need read access.

 No other backup programs I've found quite met these criteria.
 Backathon takes ideas from Borg, Restic, Duplicati, and others.